 I reanalyze a model of quarks and leptons proposed in [1, 2] in order to find a guiding principle or cohesive symmetry to the model.
-The basic idea is to construct the quarks and leptons as three body bound states of two massless preons which have spin $\frac{1}{2}$, charge $\frac{1}{3}$ or 0.
-The preons form a three member combinatorial system for the l=0 standard model (SM) fermions.
+The basic idea is to construct the quarks and leptons as three body bound states of two massless preons which have spin 1/2, charge 1/3 or 0.
+The preons form a three member combinatorial system for the l = 0standard model (SM) fermions.
 From this basis the color and weak interactions of particles can be deduced.
 When the energy or temperature is above the quark and lepton bound state ionization value strong and weak interactions drop out.
-Unification of interactions was suggested on preon level with gravity and electromagnetism only contributing, but no unifying principle was introduced.
-A possible method of unification by geometrization using conformal symmetry is proposed here.
+Unification of interactions was suggested on preon level in [2], with gravity and electromagnetism only contributing, but no unifying principle was introduced there.
+A method of unification by geometrization based on conformal symmetry is proposed in this note.